Bas-Relief – Sculpture in which figures project only slightly from a background, as on a coin

 Once allowed to dry completely, you now have a bas-relief tile.

 Bas-Relief Project 2

-The second method for creating a bas-relief tile is the opposite to the previous one.
+The second method for creating a bas-relief tile is the opposite of the previous one.

 To begin, as with the first project, draw your design onto paper as a reference and a plan to work with.
 We have chosen an ice cream and sprinkles design.

-You still have to start by rolling out your clay between two wooden rulers, this time to a level thickness of around 10mm and cut it into the shape you would like your tile.
+You still have to start by rolling out your clay between two wooden rulers, this time to a level thickness of around 10mm, and cut it into the shape you would like your tile to be.